marcelrojas/marcelrojas/src/content/blog/markdown-style-guide.md

 ---
-title: 'Markdown Style Guide'
+title: 'Markdown style guide'
 description: 'Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.'
-pubDate: 'Jun 19 2025'
+pubDate: 'Dec 19 2025'
 heroImage: '../../assets/blog-placeholder-1.jpg'
 ---
 Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.